 I was on the Disney Dream last autumn, and I will be sailing on her again soon.
-The last cruise was a whirlwind 3-Night Halloween on the High Seas cruise with the fantastic agents at Key to the World Travel – DCL Prep School’s partner in planning cruise vacations.
-My upcoming cruise is a 5-Night Bahamian cruise with 2 stops at Castaway Cay, which will give me a bit of time to slow down and enjoy a bit more of what DCL has to offer on the Disney Dream.
+The last cruise was a whirlwind 3-Night Halloween on the High Seas cruise, and my upcoming cruise is a 5-Night Bahamian cruise with 2 stops at Castaway Cay, which will give me a bit of time to slow down and enjoy a bit more of what DCL has to offer on the Disney Dream.
 This is a list of what I couldn’t experience on my last sailing, that I resolve to accomplish this time around.

 New Cruise Resolution #5

 Spend a little quality time at Satellite Falls: I am intrigued by this area of the ship.
 I only had the chance to walk by it on my last cruise.
 Now that my kids are older, and will likely spend most of their sun deck hours at Vibe, I think it is time for me to head up to this adults only oasis.

 New Cruise Resolution #4

 Experience the Rainforest Room: The Rainforest Room at Senses Spa & Salon has long been hailed as one of the best spa bargains sea.
 The Rainforest Room can best be described as a luxurious aromatherapy experience for the senses.
 A pass grants guests access to a number of aromatherapy showers, a sauna, whirlpools and heated tiled loungers that, in a word, look divine.